015: How to Find a Writing Group

 Writing groups are a fantastic way to improve your writing, sharpen your editorial eye, and get used to giving/receiving feedback on your work.
 I share how I found my writing group and give my best tips for how to find (or start) one of your own.

-- Check out The Writer Shop for more resources, ways to work with me, + a free character profile template: https://stan.store/thekatiewolf
+- Click here for ways to work with me + a free character profile template: www.thekatiewolf.com/info

 HOW to find a writing group